-A year ago Trump was a silly sideshow, a not-to-be-taken-seriously dinner table joke served with the leftovers, ironically now the main course at any media outlet which slices and dices up his actions and words like the brilliant chefs they believe they are.
+A year ago Trump was a silly sideshow, a not-to-be-taken-seriously dinner table joke served with the leftovers.
+Ironically enough, now he is the main course at any media outlet looking to slice and dice up his polarizing words like the brilliant chefs they believe they are.

 These bite-sized media bits that are easily consumed by those with short attention spans and not much time to spare have proliferated across all corners of the Internet and, not so surprisingly, pandered to people’s fears.

-After all, an egotistical dictator, a heartless fire-breathing dragon that sits protectively on her pile of gold and a naive, but seemingly honest man who wants to open the doors of government like a candy store and allow people to take what they want, wouldn’t be top on almost anyone’s list for people to move into the White House.
+After all, an egotistical dictator, a heartless fire-breathing dragon that sits protectively on her pile of gold, and a naive, but seemingly honest man who wants to open the doors of government like a candy store, wouldn’t be top on anyone’s list for people to move into the White House.

-At the end of the day, the anger stemming from people’s worst nightmares is palpable and can be seen as the disaffected right clash with the dissatisfied left as they did last Friday at a college campus in Chicago, where small skirmishes broke out at a planned Trump rally between anti-Trump protesters and his supporters.
+At the end of the day, the anger stemming from people’s worst nightmares is palpable.
+It can be seen in the clashes between the disaffected right and the dissatisfied left.
+A most recent example occurring Friday at a college campus in Chicago, where small skirmishes broke out at a planned Trump rally between anti-Trump protesters and his supporters.

-For the people watching TV news from the safety of their living rooms, blue light washing over their forlorn faces as the press honed in on combatant altercations, people tearing up campaign signs and jumping the stage while vehemently chanting slogans “Make Donald Drumpf Again” and “F___ Trump,” it may have felt as though the country were imploding.
+For the people watching TV news from the safety of their living rooms, blue light washing over their forlorn faces as the press hones in on combatant altercations, people tearing up campaign signs and jumping the stage while vehemently chanting slogans like “Make Donald Drumpf Again” and “F___ Trump,” it may have feel as though the country is imploding.

-We should all keep in mind that the screaming and shouting coming from both sides of the aisle will only worsen already steep political divides and strengthen the wild fantasies many constituents in this race have already conjured up.
+We should all keep in mind that the screaming and shouting coming from both sides of the aisle will only strengthen the wild fantasies many constituents in this race have already conjured up.
 The loose analogies comparing candidates to evil authoritarian dictators like Adolf Hitler and Joseph Stalin, while some may think are clever, simply add to the mounting hysteria.

 When faced with a seemingly threatening ideology, it is always best to remain calm and intelligently address those who see things differently.
 You may find that the monsters you thought you saw in the woods were merely some tangled branches and not so scary after all.